Krzysztof Wołk

-Krzysztof Wołk is a researcher from Poland who specializes in artificial intelligence, machine learning, mobile applications, linguistic engineering, multimedia, NLP and graphic applications.
+Krzysztof Wołk (born 16 August 1986) is a Polish IT researcher who specializes in artificial intelligence, machine learning, mobile applications, linguistic engineering, multimedia, NLP and graphic applications.
 His research works have been cited in more than 70 international research journals, books and research papers.

 He is member of scientific committee at the Health and Social Care Information Systems and Technologies (HCist), an international conference which brings in new ideas, new technologies, academic scientists, healthcare IT professionals, managers and solution providers from all over the world.

 His research in statistical machine learning has been recognized as one of the most cited researches in the world.

 He is the member of Scientific Committee-Reviewers at Research Conference in Technical Disciplines (RCITD), based in Slovakia, which brings together the academic scientists and researchers from all around the world.

 Biography

 He obtained the doctorate degree in 2016 from the Polish-Japanese Academy of Information and Technology in Warsaw, Poland.

 He is currently working as researcher and assistant professor at the Polish-Japanese Computer Science Academy (PJATK) in Warsaw, Poland.